-LEVEL 4 Level 4 violations include infractions, which are serious acts of misconduct including, but not limited to, repeated misbehavior that is similar in nature, behavior that results in serious disruptions of the school environment and behavior that presents threats to health, safety, or property.
-Necessary interventions and positive behavioral interventions and supports will be provided and documented through the MTSS-RTI process.
-Certain Level 4 offenses may be elevated to Tier 2 or Tier 3 of the MTSS-RTI framework if Tier 1 supports have been completed and documented with fidelity.
-In addition, certain Level 4 offenses may be elevated to Tier 2 or Tier 3 interventions supports if safety concerns are present for the student or others (pages 14-15).
-If students have accumulated 2-4 out of school suspensions or an accumulation of 5 or more out of school suspension days, a Tier 2 behavior support plan should be created, implemented, and documented with fidelity (pages 14-15).
-Certain Level 4 violations may be elevated to Level 5 violations or higher based on the severity or context of the misconduct.
-Examples of behaviors that affect an orderly environment: Any level 1, 2 or 3 behavior that takes excessive teacher time and takes away from student learning.
-Talking back to adult Throwing items in classroom at others Lying Cheating Forgery Fighting (Simple Battery) Inappropriate language School disturbance Bullying, Harassment, Hazing Disrespect to peers/adults Leaving room without permission Banging on window V andalizing school property Unauthorized electronic device usage including but not limited to cell phones and 1-pods Conduct outside of school hours or away from school Unsafe action Dress code violations that create a hostile or unsafe environment --------- --
+LEVEL 3 Level 3 violations include infractions which are more severe in nature than Level 2 and interfere with the orderly operation of the learning environment, school transportation or a school-sponsored activity.
+These violations include repeated, unrelated acts or misconduct and misbehaviors directed against persons or property and may impede the learning or jeopardize the health, safety, or well-being of others.
+Necessary strategies and positive behavioral interventions and supports will be provided and documented through the MTSS-RTI process at Tier 1.
+Certain Level 3 offenses may be elevated to Tier 2 of the MTSS-RTI framework provided that Tier 1 supports have been completed and documented with fidelity.
+In addition, certain Level 3 offenses may be elevated to Tier 2 or Tier 3 intervention supports if safety concerns are present for the student or others (pages 13-14).
+If students have accumulated 2-4 out of school suspensions or an accumulation of 5 or more out of school suspension days, a Tier 2 behavior support plan should be created, implemented, and documented with fidelity.
+If the student accumulates 5 or more suspensions, a Tier 3 plan should be created, implemented, and documented with fidelity.
+Certain Level 3 violations may be elevated to Level 4 violations or higher based on the severity or context of the misconduct if it seriously disrupts the school environment, or presents threats to health, safety, or property.
+Examples of behaviors that affect an orderly environment: • Any level 1 or 2 that takes excessive teacher time and takes away from student learning. • Taking back to adult • Throwing items in classroom at others • Lying • Cheating • Forgery • Fighting (Simple Battery) • Inappropriate language • Pushing • School disturbance • Bullying, Harassment, Hazing • Disrespect to peers/adults • Leaving room without permission • Banging on window • Vandalizing school property • Unauthorized electronic device usage including but not limited to cell phones and iPods • Conduct outside of school hours o Disciplinary Options may include but are not limited to: In-School Suspension for 1-3 days with Instructional Module.
+Exceptional education student procedures must apply.
+For students with an Individual Education Plan (IEP) or 504 Plan, see pages 82-85.